 INTERNET / TV / PHONE

-Paradise to lower cost and improve service.
-In
+our existing in-ground TV Cable to achieve lower cost and improve

-May/June of 2017 the Board voted this down.
+May/June of 2017 the PVC Board voted this down.]

 1. HOT SPOT -